h0nayuzu/Founding/README.md

 ## Description
 Founding is a tool that receives a Shellcode in ```.bin```, ```.exe``` or ```.dll``` format, Obfuscates or Encrypts this shellcode and then generates a new binary utilizing some execution techniques.

-### The tool has the following features for Encryption and Obfuscation:
+### Founding has the following features for Encryption and Obfuscation:

 - Supports IPv4/IPv6/MAC/UUID Obfuscation